 Navigating Clinical and Research Data Services

-To help Duke researchers find the right data resources from entities across the School of Medicine, Duke Health, and the University, the Duke Data and Analysis Resource Center (DARC) maintains this catalog.
+The Duke Data and Analysis Resource Center (DARC) maintains this catalog to help Duke researchers find the right data resources from entities across the School of Medicine, Duke Health, and the University.

 Department of Population Health Sciences